 Kamloops is fortunate to have one of the oldest community museums in the province.
 The KMA was established in 1937 during the 125th anniversary of the founding of the fur trading post at Kamloops, when a group of volunteers worked with the City to relocate an old fur trade log cabin to a municipal park to house the museum.
 City staff maintained the building and volunteers formed a society that was responsible for the collection and exhibitions and for maintaining opening hours.
 The archives component is as old as the museum itself.
 Along with artifacts, local citizens donated photographs, maps, journals, and letters that document the written and visual history of Kamloops.

-The collection quickly outgrew the cabin and in 1939 a two-storey Victorian house was donated to serve as museum and library.
-In 1957 the City held a referendum to construct a three-storey museum/library on the site of the 1880s house.
-The fur trade cabin was dismantled and reconstructed inside the new museum.
+The collection quickly outgrew the cabin, and in 1939, a two-storey Victorian house was donated to serve as museum and library.
+In 1957, the City held a referendum to construct a three-storey museum/library on the site of the 1880s house.
+The fur trade cabin was dismantled and reconstructed inside of the new museum.
 The Kamloops Art Gallery was established in 1978 and occupied the lower level of the building until it moved into a new facility in 1998.
 The KMA is now the sole occupant of the 21,000 sq. ft. building.